 What is clarithromycin?

-Clarithromycin is anprescription medicine approved by the U.S. (FDA) to treat certain bacterial infections—including community-acquired , throat infections (pharyngitis), acute sinus infections, and others—that are caused by specific types of bacteria.
-Clarithromycin is also FDA-approved to both prevent and treat Mycobacterium avium Complex (MAC) , another type of bacterial infection.
+Clarithromycin is anprescription medicine approved by the U.S. (FDA) to treat certain bacterial infections, such as , throat infections (pharyngitis), acute sinus infections, and others.
+Clarithromycin is also FDA-approved to both prevent and treat , another type of bacterial infection.

-To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.
+To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

 How is clarithromycin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of clarithromycin in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of clarithromycin in people with HIV to:

 - Infections of the bloodstream and bone caused by Bartonella bacteria (also called )

 The recommended uses may not always be consistent with FDA-approved uses of clarithromycin.
-See the guidelines for complete information on recommended uses of clarithromycin in adults and adolescents with HIV.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of clarithromycin in adults and children with HIV.
+Clarithromycin may have other recommended uses not listed above.

 What should I tell my health care provider before taking clarithromycin?